IslaMcN/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+The addEventListener() method attaches an event to an action that the client triggers.
+It is "listening" or "waiting" for the client to trigger an event.

 4. Why would we convert a NodeList into an Array?

 Because if you need to go over each item it's easier to do that with .forEach, .map etc. You can't do that with a NodeList because it is techinally an object.